 Read posts | Linked in | Twitter

 Luca Gefäller has an MA in International Law and Conflict Studies from the School of Oriental and African Studies and a Certificate in International Development Cooperation from Humboldt University, Berlin.
-He is currently working for the Danish Refugee Council in Uganda, evaluating the impact of refugee protection and armed violence reduction programmes.
-Previously, he has worked at a hostel for refugees in Germany and various human rights advocacy groups.
-Luca’s migration interests are conflict and displacement, discourses on terrorism and migration and the rights of non-European migrants in the EU.
+He is currently supporting social workers who assist refugees in Germany by organising networking and discussion events.
+Previously, he has worked for the Danish Refugee Council in Uganda and various human rights advocacy groups.
+Luca’s migration interests are EU immigration regimes and the provision of services to refugees, as well as conflict and displacement, and discourses on terrorism and migration. .

 Stacy Jones is an immigration attorney based in the Washington, DC, area, representing low-income clients in a variety of immigration matters, after several years of providing legal assistance to and advocacy for unaccompanied immigrant children throughout the United States.
 She has previously served as an Equal Justice Works AmeriCorps Legal Fellow and worked in private practice, for other nonprofit organizations, and the Inter-American Commission on Human Rights.
 Outside of work, she has volunteered at numerous naturalization and other immigration legal clinics and provides pro bono representation to indigent immigrants appearing before the Board of Immigration Appeals.
 Stacy received her J.D. from American University Washington College of Law, after earning a B.A. in Spanish and International Relations from Lehigh University.
 She is fluent in Spanish, has a working knowledge of French, and is learning Italian.
 Stacy is a member of the District of Columbia Bar and the American Immigration Lawyers Association.